Transport disturbances

 - Call 112.

-- Find out if there is any damage on site.
-Shocked people can wander off into the forest or out onto the road.
+Check for any damage on site.
+People in shock may wander off into the forest or out onto the road.
 Try to help them.

-- Try to get an overview of what has happened.
+Try to establish what has happened.
 How many cars are involved?
 How many people are injured?
-Report to the emergency services.
+Report it to the emergency services.

 The information comes from Trafikverket, Swedavia and SJ.